 Dialogue is of course difficult to manage in an atmosphere that is already poisoned with anger and suspicion.
 This was clear at Wilberforce when at the last session there was a warning from a conference participant that the Federal Military Government might appropriate our efforts and seek to corrupt our endeavors at dialogue by "bargaining."
 As we reminded ourselves at Wilberforce, the credibility of Nigerian scholarship is at stake here.
 Our motto is that everybody gains from a federal system that works well.
 Ultimately our reward is to see to Nigeria's return to genuine and compassionate federalism.

-Conference was exceptionally free of personal insults and animus.
-This
+exceptionally free of personal insults and animus.
+This was not

-was not planned.
-Rather, once focus was turned on military rule,
+planned.
+Rather, once focus was turned on military rule, individuals

 counted for less in discussions of the obvious mistakes made by the

-who thought that dialogue ought to demonstrate balance of judgment,
+participants who thought that dialogue ought to demonstrate balance of

-ways.
-Dialogue requires that we must ask the military to open
+Dialogue requires that we must ask the military to open themselves to

-to examination by others.
-After all, they have dominated our history
+examination by others.
+After all, they have dominated our history for

 the last thirty years and must be ready to receive history's judgment.